-- Container gardening is a great way to reduce the amount of weeding you need to do.
+- Container gardening is a great way to reduce the amount of weeding you need.

 - Growing peas in containers provides great flexibility to move the pots around (or inside) as needed.

-- Don’t have good garden space in the ground?
+- Don’t have suitable garden space in the ground?
 Container gardening could be the ideal solution!